idahoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Marriage Dissolution

 A family court allows a person to dissolve their marriage through various means.
 Depending on the specifics, marriages can be ended through an annulment or a divorce.
-There are also cases where the court allows both parties to officially separate but might enforce other requirements such as alimony.
+There are also cases where the court allows both parties to officially separate but might enforce other requirements, such as alimony.

 Legal Custody